New Zealand birds

-Where can I find information about the native birds of New Zealand?
+Where can I find information about New Zealand birds?

-Here is a list of some well known native birds species.
+Here is a list of some well known New Zealand birds species.
 Even if the bird you are looking for is not mentioned here, you will still probably find information about it in the websites we have gathered in this entry.

 Fantail/pīwakawaka: A small, common bird that you can recognise because its tail opens up to look like a fan.